zooba/pymanager/doc/using.rst

 This allows the :func:`open` function, the :mod:`os` module and most other path functionality to accept and return paths longer than 260 characters.

-After changing the above option, no further configuration is required.
+After changing the above option and rebooting, no further configuration is required.

 .. _win-utf8-mode: